Robertfarb/whiteboarding-curriculum/algorithms/binary_search_trees/project/README.md

 #### `#in_order_traversal`

-As our final Phase 1 exercise, let's implement `#in_order_traversal`, which returns the set of `val`s held by the nodes in the `BinarySearchTree` in sorted order.
+As our final Phase 1 exercise, let's implement `#in_order_traversal`, which returns the set of `value`s held by the nodes in the `BinarySearchTree` in sorted order.
 Recall our algorithm for this:

 1. Perform an in-order traversal of the left subtree,
 2. Print (or push) the value of the root,